Azrights Terms of Business

 Termination of access to Product or membership

-Your membership and access to our site will be terminated automatically at the end of your membership period if you are a monthly user or if the Product you have bought entails a renewal or upgrade fee which you fail to pay.
-If you still wish to use the Product or service after your membership has been terminated you will lose your former rate and will need to apply to re-join and may need to pay a joining fee of £250-£500 in addition to any renewal, upgrade fee or the fee for Monthly membership.
+Your membership and access to our Product site will be terminated automatically at the end of your membership period if you are a subscription user or have been granted access as part of our brand protection service, or if the Product you have bought entails a renewal or upgrade fee which you fail to pay.
+If you still wish to use the Product or service after your membership has been terminated you will lose your former rate and will need to apply to re-join and may need to pay a joining fee in addition to any renewal, upgrade fee or the fee for monthly subscription.

 Once your membership has been terminated or suspended you will no longer be able to access any materials on the site.

-Membership does not entitle members to any ‘one to one’ advice or other services unless the offer specifically includes such access and you purchase it.
+Membership of our Products does not entitle you to any ‘one to one’ advice or other service unless the offer specifically includes such advice.

 Nothing about a Product is deemed to constitute legal advice, and the Products are provided purely as an educational tool.
 We accept no liability whatsoever for any reliance on any of the content on this site.

 Any events in the form of workshops, seminars, physical or online coaching, masterminds, masterclasses and conferences (“event Products”) are subject to these terms as well as any additional terms governing the event such as waivers and releases we may ask you to sign relating to filming or photographing of the event when you attend the event.

 By booking an event you accept these terms and any event rules that we will notify you of